Stairs3/Friday-hr/README.md

 Photo of first team
-photo of current team if we dont already have it current roster (w/ grades?)
+photo of current team if we dont already have it current roster (w/ grades?) maybe to send out a survey for what the website banner should be access to media page folders

+BANNER Ideas:
+Photo relevant to page topic with text over it (Idk how it moves seperate from the rest of the site but it looks COOL) https://www.team1710.com/community-events/ https://team2471.org/students/
+Header and banner ALL IN ONE https://lakotarobotics.com/calendar/

 Ideas:
 Add transitions
+winner banners?
+newsletters?
 Maybe add link to FIRST website? (firstinspires.org) Team store link somewhere?
 Link ALL sponsor logos to their own websites!!